 - The General Electric "We bring good things to life" campaign is somewhere between a stock pitch and an ad for the appliances that the company makes.
 Advertising GE washing machines and microwave ovens is one thing, but who's going to buy a locomotive or jet engine?

-- During the extended period when GE owned the network, it seemed like they used to just throw these on NBC when they can't sell the airtime to someone else (since GE used to own NBC—they sold the rest to Comcast—it can't cost them very much), so they don't get suspiciously heavy on PSAs and program announcements (since even the business wonks and 30 Rock fans don't generally make an immediate association between NBC and GE, and the rest of the population has no clue).
-These ads have been seriously reduced in number ever since Comcast completed its buyout in 2013, so it's likely this is what was going on.
+- During the extended period when GE owned the network, it seemed like they used to just throw these on NBC when they couldn't sell the airtime to someone else so they don't get suspiciously heavy on PSAs and program announcements (since even the business wonks and 30 Rock fans don't generally make an immediate association between NBC and GE, and the rest of the population had no clue).
+These ads have been seriously reduced in number ever since Comcast completed its buyout of the Peacock Network in 2013, so it's likely this is what was going on.

 - Fictional example: In the Mystery Science Theater 3000 episode Time Chasers, the villain, a Corrupt Corporate Executive, pitches his company GenCor: "Innovators.
 We really can't do without them... and neither can you."
 The Designated Hero views this ad and the plot is set in, er, motion.